 Does the guarantee to store customer data in a specific region apply to sub-processors as well?

-Yes, it applies to sub-processors that process customer data on our behalf.
-To view the sub-processors in use in the EU data region, click here.
+To view the Sub-Processors in use in the EU data region click here.

 Will all data in my account be stored in the data region of choice?